 The Average Number of Days Fluctuates With the Market

-There is no set number of days nationally for how long homes take to sell.
+There are no set number of days nationally for how long homes take to sell.
 Home styles and sizes are so diverse, and the markets in American cities and states are so different that a national average wouldn’t help most sellers.
 However, there are a few insights that you can turn to.

 Your Realtor® Should Have an Idea for Average Sales Time